jsk-ros-pkg/jsk_control/cmd_vel_smoother/README.md

 ![interpolate](https://cloud.githubusercontent.com/assets/1901008/26520991/c6dfd076-4318-11e7-91ec-8777bb94c1aa.png)

-Interpolate velocity command to be published periodically
+Interpolate velocity command to be published periodically with acceleration / deceleration limit.

 ### What is this?